Donders-Institute/bidscoin/docs/workflow.rst

     $ bidsmapper sourcefolder bidsfolder    # Scans your data and creates a study bidsmap
     $ bidscoiner sourcefolder bidsfolder    # Converts your data to BIDS using the study bidsmap

 If you add new subjects all you need to do is re-run the bidscoiner -- unless the scan protocol was changed, then you also need to first re-run the bidsmapper to add the new samples to the study bidsmap.
-The paragraphs below describe the BIDScoin worklow in more detail.
+The paragraphs below describe the BIDScoin workflow in more detail.

 .. tip::
    If you don't know what shell command to use or what to do, run the ``bidscoin`` command to give you a workflow overview